mnbbrown/mnbbrown.github.io/resume.md

 Customer focused full-stack product engineer.

-I love building compelling digital products and high performing engineering teams.
+My passion is building complex digital products and high performing engineering teams.
 Strong commercial orientation with experience in fast-paced startups and legacy environments (i.e. health, government, and insurance).

 <center>Available for local and remote, full-time and contract work.</center>